Couple Therapy Questions To Expect During Your First Session

 People do fall out of love sometimes, and they can even stop being attracted to one another.
 This does not mean that the flame cannot be rekindled.
 If you love your partner enough to try, then it is possible to find that romantic spark once again.
 You just have to be honest and work on this aspect of your relationship.
 It might be tough for your partner to hear that you don’t love them in the same way that you did before, but communication has to occur before anything ever changes.

-Are You Satisfied With The Intimacy Levels In This Relationship?
+Are You Satisfied With The Intimacy Levels?

 Both parties in a relationship deserve to be satisfied sexually and romantically.
 If one person feels that the intimacy levels in the relationship are not sufficient, then this is a big problem.
 One of the most common issues that couples experience are sexual incompatibilities.
 These problems can be about one person not being satisfied with the type of sex that is occurring in the relationship, or the frequency of sexual encounters.